ricewind012/win95-themes/docs/discord.md

 ## Caveats

 - No icons (yet).
-- Some parts of the theme are locked behind the "English (US)" locale (change in Settings > Language).
+- Some parts (mostly icons) of the theme are locked behind the "English (US)" locale (change in Settings > Language).
 - Sidebar list items are huge due to rendering issues with lazy-loading.

 ## Preview